-The Paris Agreement of the FCCC on climate change action opened new windows of opportunity to jointly address adaptation and mitigation of climate impacts in the rural space of developing countries.
-The outcomes of the COP 22 in Marrakech brought the operationalisation of the Paris Agreement several steps further.
-The real breakthrough was achieved at the COP 23 under the Fijian Presidency: the adoption by the countries of an agreement on agriculture to address climate change and food security.
-The agreement is the first substantive outcome and COP decision in the history of the UNFCCC processes on agriculture, after negotiations that have lasted more than six years.
-It establishes the Koronivia Joint Work on Agriculture to develop and implement new strategies for adaptation and mitigation within the agriculture sector, that will help reduce emissions from the sector as well as build its resilience to the effects of climate change.
+The Paris Agreement of the UNFCCC at COP 21 on climate change action opened new windows of opportunity to address both adaptation and mitigation of climate impacts in the rural space of developing countries.
+The outcomes of COP 22 in Marrakech brought the operationalisation of the Paris Agreement several steps further.
+Breakthrough was achieved at COP 23 under the Fijian Presidency: the adoption by the countries of an agreement on agriculture to address climate change and food security.
+The agreement is the first substantive outcome and COP decision in the history of UNFCCC processes on agriculture after negotiations that lasted more than six years.
+It establishes the Koronivia Joint Work on Agriculture (KJWA) to develop and implement new strategies for adaptation and mitigation within the agriculture sector, that will help reduce emissions from the sector as well as build its resilience to the effects of climate change.